Perce Blackborow: Intruder on Endurance

 Blackborow and his friend, William Lincoln Bakewell, travelled to Buenos Aires looking for new employment.
 There, Bakewell was taken on as an able seaman by Shackleton's ship Endurance, which was en route to the Antarctic, but Blackborow was not hired; at age 18, his youth and inexperience counted against him.
 Fearing that Endurance was shorthanded, Bakewell and Walter How helped Blackborow sneak aboard, and hid him in a locker amongst piles of clothing.
 On the third day at sea, once there was no reasonable possibility of turning back, the stowaway was discovered.

 Unable to stand, Blackborow had to remain seated in a chair when he met Ernest Shackleton for the first time.
 Apparently in a fit of genuine rage, Shackleton subjected the stowaway to a most severe and terrifying tirade in front of the entire crew.
 This had the desired effect and the reactions of the two accomplices were enough to unmask them.
 Shackleton finished his performance by saying to Blackborow, "Do you know that on these expeditions we often get very hungry, and if there is a stowaway available he is the first to be eaten?"
 To which Blackborow replied, "They’d get a lot more meat off you, sir."
 Shackleton hid a grin and after chatting with one of the crew members said "Introduce him to the cook first."

-Blackborow proved an asset to the ship as a steward and was eventually signed on, though under the promise that he would be the first eaten should they run out of food or should the men starve.
+Blackborow proved an asset to the ship as a steward and was eventually signed on.

 Following Endurance's entrapment and crushing in the pack ice of the Weddell Sea, the crew relocated to remote, uninhabited Elephant Island in the ship's lifeboats.
 On arrival, Shackleton thought to give Blackborow, the youngest of the crew, the honor of being the first to step on the island, forgetting that his feet had been severely frostbitten during the wet, cold journey in the boats.
 Helped over the gunwale, Blackborow fell in the shallows, proclaiming that he was the first man to sit on Elephant Island, and was quickly carried ashore.